-• Use FCNB's Credit Card Infographic to show how quickly interest can increase the cost of a purchase.
+• Use the Commission's infographic So, you say you want a credit card? to show how quickly interest can increase the cost of a purchase.

 - What do you know about credit and debt? - What did you learn about credit and debt?